Set Up (2005 film)

-Set Up is a 2005 Hong Kong horror film produced and written by Wong Jing, directed by Billy Chung and starring Christy Chung, Michael Tse and Roy Cheung.
+Set Up is a 2005 Hong Kong horror thriller film directed by Billy Chung, and written by Wong Jing, who also produced.
+The film stars Christy Chung, Michael Tse, and Roy Cheung.

 Plot

 Moon Siu is a horror story writer who got refractive surgery the day before her wedding.
 That night she stays at an unfurnished house in the suburb with her sister Yan.
 When Moon was sleeping, three robbers Pau, Kei and Man, who were hiding out there, kill Yan and her boyfriend and stuff her corpse in the refrigerator.
 Later Moon finds Yan's corpse and arrests Kei when her fiancé Ted arrives.
 Unknown to Moon, Ted actually belongs to the same gang as the robbers.